Robotics Research: Engaging With Those in Higher Education, Universities and Researchers to Enable Breakthroughs in Robotics

 Paris Descartes University

-Selim Eskiizmirliler and his team at Descartes University in Paris used the Hand in their research entitled: Motion control of thumb and index finger of an artificial hand for precision grip using asynchronous decoding of CM cell activity.
+Selim Eskiizmirliler and his team at Descartes University in Paris used the Hand in their robotics research entitled: Motion control of thumb and index finger of an artificial hand for precision grip using asynchronous decoding of CM cell activity.
 This project involves using neural signals from the brain of a monkey to train an artificial neural network to control the Shadow Hand system.
 The team adjusted various parameters during the training of the ANN to achieve optimal control of the robot.

 Reach out to discuss more around how our technology could enhance the learning for your students or trainees.
 You can come and see it in action too.